 Maggie has written for a number national newspapers and magazines, including the Guardian, and has produced feature pieces for Cornwall Today.
 She has written a novel and a three part novella series as well as a number of short stories.
 Her story ‘Namesakes’ was a finalist in the 2011 Writers and Artists Yearbook Short Story Competition.
 See more details on: www.maggiefogarty.com

-Nick is one of the Coast FM Directors and took part in the station launch on 5th November 2016.
+Nick is a member of the board and took part in the station launch on 5th November 2016.

 Nick has professional radio experience with BBC local and regional radio and helps train new presenters who join Coast FM.
 An experienced presenter, producer and newsreader himself, Nick also assists with all technical matters at the station.
 Nick's main role at Coast FM is as Compliance Director, ensuring that we meet our legal obligations as a licenced broadcaster.